Amandaaa00/Generative_Arts/README.md

 # Build a generative art using ESP32 TTGO T-Display

-Components needed: ESP32 TTGO T-Display, type-C wire, computer
+Components needed: ESP32 TTGO T-Display, type-C wire, laptop

 1. Firstly, download the correct version of Arduino that fit your computer system
 2. Open the sketch_love.ino with the Arduino